If you know the enemy and know yourself you need not fear the

 The Disease

 Breast cancer is the 2nd leading cause of female cancer-related deaths in Canada.
-Triple negative breast cancer (TNBC) is a prevalent and the most aggressive breast cancer subtype that leads to the poorest outcomes, largely due to the lack of biomarkers and commonly observed resistance to treatment.
+Triple negative breast cancer (TNBC) is prevalent and the most aggressive breast cancer subtype that leads to the poorest outcomes, largely due to the lack of biomarkers and commonly observed resistance to treatment.
 Breast cancer cells change their molecules to grow, while cells surrounding cancer also change to fight it better and to not let it spread.
-In the most aggressive, triple-negative, subtype of breast cancer, or TNBC, this battlefield is often won by cancer, resulting in poor patient outcomes.
+In the most aggressive subtype, TNBC, this battlefield is often won by cancer, resulting in poor patient outcomes.

 The Challenge

-Our lack of knowledge as to how breast cancer and its surrounding cells change and interact with each other during the disease progression and development of the resistance to chemo and radiotherapy are the major roadblocks in developing more effective treatments.
+Our lack of knowledge as to how breast cancer and its surrounding cells change and interact with each other during disease progression and how breast cancer cells develop resistance to chemo and radiotherapy is a major roadblock in developing more effective treatments.
 Our research aims at closing clinically important gaps through the identification of new molecular determinants of breast cancer and TNBC progression and resistance to nonadjuvant chemotherapy (NAC) that can be utilized as therapeutic and prognostic biomarkers to improve patient care and outcomes.
 Discovering new molecules, or biomarkers, that are related to TNBC metastases, and its drug resistance is thus critical, and is the overarching goal of our research.
 We also work on testing novel drugs and their combinations with radiotherapy to develop better treatments for breast cancer patients.

 Our Research